 I suggest to fill up your tank at Gazprom when possible.
 Other suppliers do not have the same quality standards.
 Gazprom is a bit more expensive, but your engine will thank you.
 You can check prices at the sites of Gazprom and Red Petrol.
 Prices are a bit lower in the North versus the south, and cities are cheaper than villages.

-Selling a car/motorcycle in Kyrgyzstan
+Selling/leaving a vehicle in Kyrgyzstan